developerxnoxs/Recaptcha-Solver/replit.md

-# reCAPTCHA v2 AI Solver - CLI Tool
+# reCAPTCHA v2 AI Solver - CLI Tool & API

 ## Overview

+This is a command-line tool and API service that automatically solves reCAPTCHA v2 challenges using Google's Gemini AI for visual recognition.
+The tool can operate in two modes:

+1. **CLI Mode**: Command-line interface for direct solving with real-time monitoring
+2. **API Mode**: HTTP REST API server for programmatic access

-This is a command-line tool that automatically solves reCAPTCHA v2 challenges using Google's Gemini AI for visual recognition.
-The tool operates in non-headless mode, allowing users to watch the solving process in real-time.
-It uses browser automation to interact with reCAPTCHA challenges, captures screenshots at various stages, and employs AI to identify and select correct challenge images.
+The system uses browser automation to interact with reCAPTCHA challenges, captures screenshots at various stages, and employs AI to identify and select correct challenge images.
+In non-headless mode, users can watch the solving process in real-time.

-The system is designed as a CLI application with real-time monitoring capabilities, automatic screenshot capture, token verification, and live statistics tracking of solving attempts.

 ## User Preferences